-In The Hunter, the first volume in the series, Parker roars into New York City, seeking revenge on the woman who betrayed him and on the man who took his money, stealing and scamming his way to redemption.
+In The Hunter, the first volume in the Parker series, our ruthless antihero roars into New York City, seeking revenge on the woman who betrayed him and on the man who took his money, stealing and scamming his way to redemption.
 The volume that kickstarted Parker's forty-plus-year career of larceny—and inspired the 1967 motion picture Point Blank, starring Lee Marvin—The Hunter is back, ready to thrill a new generation of noir fans.

 “Writing a couple of years ago . . .
 John Banville reckoned the Parker novels to be ’among the most poised and polished fictions of their time and, in fact, any time.’
 That’s high praise from an impeccable source, and Banville is right to single out the technical excellence of these books.
 The Parkers read with the speed of pulp while unfolding with an almost Nabokovian wit and flair. . . .
 Original editions of these books, and even later reprints, change hands for scores or hundreds of dollars on the Net, and it’s excellent to have them readily available again—not so much masterpieces of the genre, just masterpieces, period. . . . .
 The Hunter glitters with seemingly effortless intricacy, being aimed at one episode—a stunner, the kind of moment in fiction that really does have you leaping from your chair and exclaiming in surprise and glee.”

 “Fiercely distracting . . . .
 Westlake is an expert plotter; and while Parker is a blunt instrument of a human being depicted in rudimentary short grunts of sentences, his take on other characters reveals a writer of great humor and human understanding.”

 John Hodgman | "Parade"

 “Parker is refreshingly amoral, a thief who always gets away with the swag.”